Larimer County Board of Equalization

 Yes, evidence may be presented the day of the hearing, but please bring all papers in triplicate —

 one for you, one for the Assessor's representative, and one for the referee.
 A copy machine will not be available at your hearing.

 Hearings are not recorded.
 Should you decide to appeal the decision of the Board of Equalization, the subsequent

 hearing will be a "de novo" hearing, which means you will start the hearing process anew and new evidence will be presented.

 - Will I receive a decision at the hearing?

 The referee(s) will make a recommendation that will be presented to the Board of County Commissioners

-the Tuesday following your hearing.
+the Tuesday following completion of all hearings.
 No decisions will be announced or available until final approval is obtained by the Board of County Commissioners.